-Born in Havana, Cuba, in 1981.
-He currently holds Mexican nationality and lives and works in Mexico City.
+Born in Havana, Cuba.
+He currently holds Mexican nationality and lives and works in Mexico.

 His first projects as a director were in the documentary genre.
 One of his first documentaries, "De Generación" (2007), won the first documentary award at the Havana film festival and was official selection at several film festivals around the world.